meshailabs-org/meshai-guides/mcp-integration.md

 #### MCP Tools Not Available
 ```
-Error: MCP tools not showing in Claude Code or Gemini CLI
+Error: MCP tools not showing in Claude Code, Gemini CLI, or ChatGPT
 ```
 **Solution for Claude Code**:
 1. Restart Claude Code after adding the MCP server